Does Your Audience Understand You?

 Even though people only get a few pieces of mail a day, most of it’s junk mail.
 You never want any of your letters, newsletters, or postcards to be perceived as junk mail (see above).

-By putting in a little time and effort, you can help ensure that your messages stand out, even in a world of information overload.
+By putting in a little time and effort, you can help ensure that your messages stand out in a sea of information.

 In theory, a newsletter can be a great way to engage with your donors.
 In reality, that doesn’t often happen because most donor newsletters can be used as a cure for insomnia.
 They’re too long and filled with boring articles that brag about how wonderful the organization is.

-The good news is you can create an engaging newsletter your donors will want to read.
+A newsletter is a vital part of the ask, thank report, repeat formula and you can’t just go through the motions.
+The good news is it’s possible to create an engaging newsletter your donors will want to read.
 Here’s what you need to do.

 Think about what your donors want

 You need to include content that will interest your donors.
-Do you think your donors would rather read an article about your CEO receiving an award or one about Tina, a single mother who is having trouble making ends meet, but is grateful because thanks to your generous donors, she can get food for her family at the Westside Community food pantry?
+Do you think your donors would rather read an article about your CEO receiving an award or one about Kara, a single mother who is having trouble making ends meet, but is grateful because thanks to your generous donors, she can get food for her family at the Eastside Community food pantry?

 The answer should be obvious.
 Your donors want to hear about how they’re helping you make a difference for your clients/community.
+Before choosing content, think carefully about whether or not your donors would be interested in it.

 If you’re a larger organization, you could create different newsletters for different programs or one specifically for monthly donors.